 This morning, as for some days past, it seems exceedingly probabl[e] that this Administration will not be reelected.
 Then it will be my duty to so cooperate with the President elect, as to save the Union between the election and the inauguration; as he will have secured his election on such ground that he cannot possibly save it afterwards.

 There was war weariness in the North.
-Tremendous loss of life in the Union Army’s spring campaigns — which sent my ancestor to the hospital — had not yielded victories.
+Tremendous loss of life in the Union Army’s spring campaigns — which sent my great-great grandfather to the hospital — had not yielded victories.
 And in July, the Confederates marched down the Shenandoah Valley and attacked Washington.

 This was also the first wartime ballot since 1812.
 No president had won a second term since 1832.
 Yet the outcome of the U.S. Civil War — and the country’s future — hung in the balance.

 Then the tide turned on the battlefield.
 Union forces took Atlanta in September and defeated the Confederates at Cedar Creek in October — and a new offensive began at the ballot box.
-Here, too, Union combatants — among them my great, great grandfather — played a vital role.
+Here, too, Union combatants — among them my great-great grandfather Arthur — played a vital role.

-Arthur’s home state of New York adopted a law allowing soldiers to vote in the field — the result of a political struggle described on the Lincoln Institute’s website Mr. Lincoln and New York.
+Arthur’s home state of New York adopted a law allowing soldiers to vote in the field — the result of a political struggle described in the Smithsonian Magazine article “The Debate Over Mail-In Voting Dates Back to the Civil War.”

 Once the law passed, New York faced the daunting tactical challenge of delivering ballots to nearly 400,000 New York State combatants stationed throughout the South.